Why exchange God’s truth for your lie?

 - calling for help when drowning (Romans 10:13), or

 - coming to a dear friend when weary (Matthew 11:28).

-Therefore, faith rests our lives entirely on God and His secure promises, like resting our weight fully in a chair.
-The object of our faith is more crucial than the amount of faith (a mustard seed size is enough).
-Faith will get us anything, take us anywhere in God’s economy.
+True faith, therefore, rests our lives entirely on God and His secure promises, like resting our exhausted body fully in a chair when we are weary have a hard day’s work.
+The object of our faith is more crucial than the amount of faith (a mustard seed size is enough, Matthew 17:20).
+Faith will get us anything for our eternal best, take us anywhere in God’s economy.
 Yet without faith we have no new life, no approach to God, no forgiveness, no intimacy with God, no partnering in this grand adventure…no spiritual life at all.